3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos

 Results: 3D Point Track Prediction

 We also evaluate the quality of 3PoinTr's 3D point track predictions.
-Here we show Average Distance Error (ADE) and ADE of the 5% of points that move the most (5% ADE) for 3PoinTr and General Flow on simulation and real-world tasks (in millimeters).
-3PoinTr outperforms General Flow in both metrics on every task in our experiments.
-Across all tasks, 3PoinTr achieves average error reductions of 49.1% and 61.8% compared to General Flow.
+Here we show Average Distance Error (ADE) and ADE of the 5% of points that move the most (5% ADE) for 3PoinTr and General Flow on real-world tasks (in millimeters).
+3PoinTr outperforms General Flow in both metrics on every task, with average error reductions of 28.0% and 44.1% compared to General Flow.

 Acknowledgements